 Sinus Issues and How to Get Sinus Relief

-The sinuses are hollow cavities located in the face, above and below the nose.
+The sinuses are hollow cavities that are in the face, above and below the nose.
 Generally, the sinuses are relatively clear.
 However, things like pollen, dust, viruses, and bacteria can cause them to become blocked or clogged, resulting in the buildup of fluids and mucus.

 When this occurs, you’ll feel pain, swelling, congestion, and pressure in your face.
-If the condition is left untreated for long enough, you may develop a sinus infection.
+If you won’t treat this condition for long enough, you may develop a sinus infection.

 Sinuses infection is generally not dangerous, but they will certainly make you feel pretty bad.
 The most common symptoms of this condition include pain and pressure behind the eyes and nose, swelling of the face, congestion, fever, sore throat and a runny nose — many of the same symptoms that occur with the common cold or the flu.